bassdman/pluginize/README.md

             }, 5000);

             return {
-                after5Seconds: new SyncHook() // don't worry about the hooks - your will learn more about them later }
+                after5Seconds: pluginize.SyncHook() // don't worry about the hooks - your will learn more about them later }
         }
     });